 FUESD does allocate funding for centralized professional development focused on language, literacy, math, and science.
 Centrally, funds are used to support a portion of job-embedded professional development provided by instructional coaches.
-Finally, funds are allocated to support early childhood intervention for our high need qualified population, we have a set aside to support our Title IV Preschool.
+Finally, funds are allocated to support early childhood intervention for our high need qualified population, we have set aside funding to support our Title IV Preschool.
 At this time, FUESD does not use Title I funding to support the identification of or serve gifted and talented students, nor do we set aside funds to support 1112(b)(13) B. These items are, however, addressed with state funding.

 TITLE II, PART A

 Professional Growth and Improvement

 ESSA SECTION 2102(b)(2)(B)

 Provide a description of the LEA's systems of professional growth and improvement, such as induction for teachers, principals, or other school leaders and opportunities for building the capacity of teachers and opportunities to develop meaningful teacher leadership.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

 Fallbrook Union Elementary School District is committed to providing targeted and ongoing professional development to all staff.
 The Educational Services Department develops an annual professional development plan based on a needs assessment and new or continuing district initiatives.
-Some specific trainings to be included in the 2020-21 annual plan will be Summer Professional Development focused on supporting staff with remote/distance learning, Math instructional best practices for hybrid/distance learning with UCI, Personalized Learning through Project/Problem Based Learning, and integrated literacy training for our 7th and 8th grade ELA teachers.
+Some specific trainings to be included in the 2021-22 annual plan will be Summer Professional Development focused on supporting staff with English Language Arts and integrated literacy approaches, Math instructional best practices, Personalized Learning through Project/Problem Based Learning, and best practices to support social emotional well-being of stakeholders.

 Our Human Resources Department also annually provides ongoing training to all new employees entering the district through a new employee orientation, and provides the BTSA program for all first- and second-year teachers.
 In addition to an initial orientation, Curriculum and Instruction provides all new teaching staff to the district additional training around the district-designed common instructional framework, which includes training in our student information system, student data and reporting system, and other digital district support programs.

 Principals and other school leaders participate in all certificated professional development, administrative job-embedded coaching, as well as participating regularly in Principals' Council mini PD to support site leadership.
 These targeted professional development opportunities are designed to support site leadership with ongoing instructional initiatives, enhance instructional knowledge, and is intended to grow future site leaders.
 FUESD is deeply invested in building capacity among our teachers and staff by training leadership teams such as Leader In Me Lighthouse Coaching Days, to reinforce site teacher leadership.

 Through our certificated evaluation process staff are required to reflect on their professional growth, set goals for growth, and provide evidence through this process of measured growth.
 To ensure continuous improvement in our system, all professional growth opportunities are evaluated by participating staff who provide feedback to the trainers on effectiveness and needs.
 FUESD also looks at walkthrough observations for implementation patterns and trends to support the evaluation of our annual plan.
-In addition to the PD feedback forms and observational data, the District looks at student progress monitoring data such as CAASPP scores, district universal screening and interim assessment results, and personal learning inventories.
+In addition to the PD feedback forms and observational data, the district looks at student progress monitoring data such as CAASPP scores, district universal screening and interim assessment results, and personal learning inventories.

 Prioritizing Funding

 ESSA SECTION 2102(b)(2)(C)

 Provide a description of how the LEA will prioritize funds to schools served by the agency that are implementing comprehensive support and improvement activities and targeted support and improvement activities under Section 1111(d) and have the highest percentage of children counted under Section 1124(c).

-THIS ESSA PROVISION IS ADDRESSED BELOW: